Coronavirus hotspots: Centre shares key parameters with states

 This comes after the Ministry of Home Affairs issued guidelines for the fourth phase of the nationwide lockdown, giving power to states and union territories to delineate red, green and orange zones as per the COVID-19 situation taking into consideration the parameters shared by the union health ministry.

-What constituetes red zone?
+What constitutes red zone?
 Centre shares key parameters with states

 - The centre directed that the states may categorise districts or municipal corporations into hotspots, red, orange and green zones.